-- CBGSA administration and legal support: Overall program management, coordination activities, and legal services - Stakeholder/Board engagement: Bi-monthly SAC meetings, bi-monthly CBGSA Board meetings, bi-monthly calls with the CBGSA Board ad-hoc committees, and semi-annual public workshops - Outreach: Email communications, newsletters, and website management - GSP implementation program management: Program management and oversight of project and management action implementation, including coordination among GSA Board, staff and stakeholders, coordination of GSA implementation technical activities, oversight and management of CBGSA consultants and subconsultants, budget tracking, schedule management, and quality assurance/quality control of project implementation activities - Monitoring: manage satellite imagery to track water usage, conduct groundwater level and quality monitoring, and manage data
+• CBGSA administration and legal support: Overall program management, coordination activities, and legal services

+- Stakeholder/Board engagement: Bi-monthly Stakeholder Advisory Committee (SAC) meetings, bi-monthly CBGSA Board meetings, bi-monthly calls with the CBGSA Board ad-hoc committees, and semi-annual public workshops - Outreach: Email communications, newsletters, and website management - GSP implementation program management: Program management and oversight of project and management action implementation, including coordination among GSA Board, staff and stakeholders, coordination of GSA implementation technical activities, oversight and management of CBGSA consultants and subconsultants, budget tracking, schedule management, and quality assurance/quality control of project implementation activities - Monitoring: pump flow meter monitoring and satellite imagery analysis to track water usage, conduct groundwater level and quality monitoring, and manage data

 Implementation of this GSP is projected to run between \$800,000 and \$1.3 million per year, and projects and management actions an additional \$650,000 to \$3.7 million per year.
-Development of this GSP was funded through a Proposition 1 Sustainable Groundwater Planning Grant.
-CBGSA operations are partially funded through this grant, and by volunteer contributions from CBGSA member agencies.
+Development of the 2020 GSP was funded through a Proposition 1 Sustainable Groundwater Planning Grant.
+This GSP Update and CBGSA operations are funded through the Sustainable Groundwater Implementation Grant and CBGSA collected fees.
 Although ongoing operation of CBGSA could include contributions from its member agencies, which are ultimately funded through customer fees or other public funds, additional funding would be required to implement the GSP.
 Of the implementation activities in the GSP, only project implementation is likely to be eligible for grant or loan funding; funding through grants or loans have varying levels of certainty.
-As such, the CBGSA will develop a financing plan that will include one or more of the following financing approaches:
+As such, the CBGSA has developed and will refine, as needed, a financing plan that includes one or more of the following financing approaches: